 1945 – The Moomins and the Great Flood, 1946 – Comet in Moominland, 1948 – Finn Family Moomintroll, 1950 – The Exploits of Moominpappa, 1952 – The Book about Moomin, Mymble and Little My, 1954 – Moomin comic strips in The Evening News newspaper.

-Moomin comic’s breakthrough started the Moomin revolution.
-Already in the mid-1950s, Tove Jansson was overwhelmed by the variety of product suggestions and queries, shortly after the comics had been published in the world’s largest newspaper in 1954.
-Although Tove was an eminent in business matters, she experienced it was stressful and she had no longer time for drawing or even the former kind of enthusiasm for creating.
+The breakthrough of Moomin comics started the Moomin revolution.
+Already in the mid-1950s, Tove Jansson was overwhelmed by the variety of product suggestions and queries, shortly after the comics had been published in the world’s largest newspaper The Evening News in 1954.
+Although Tove was knowledgeable in business matters, she experienced it was stressful and she no longer had time for drawing or even the former kind of enthusiasm for creating.
 Tove’s brother Lars Jansson started to draw the comics in 1960 to help his sister in some way.

 The Finnish company Atelier Fauni, founded in 1952, produced the first Moomin dolls in 1955 without Tove Jansson’s permission.
-However, since Tove liked these handmade small dolls, they made a contract and Fauni Moomins became official Moomin products.
-The demand of the beautiful dolls grew extremely year after year.
+However, since Tove liked these handmade small dolls, they made a contract, and Fauni Moomins became official Moomin products.
+The demand for the beautiful dolls grew extremely year after year.

-In 1957 a Moomin department was opened also in Stockholm at the NK department store.
+In 1957, a Moomin department was also opened in Stockholm at the NK department store.
 There were several Moomin products available like handkerchiefs, transfer pictures as well as drawing pads and kitchen towels.
 Tove Jansson also drew some beautiful posters for the department store.
 You can find the posters on the Moomin Shop!

 Photo: Helsinki City Museum

-Which of these old products is your favourite?
+Which one of these old products is your favourite?